Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 Do your practice gradually—the transformation builds up step by step rather than happening all at once.

-Everything else—cushions, apps, candles, crystals—is optional enhancement, not requirement.
+Everything else—cushions, apps, candles, crystals—is an optional enhancement, not a requirement.

 Simple practices in simple spaces work beautifully.